rcotrina94/webpcms/readme.md

 ## What is it?

-In brief: webPCMS is a simple web application that provides a way to put your products catalog online.
+In brief: webPCMS is a simple web application that provides to retailers a way to put your products catalog online that let customers to generate a pro forma invoice wich is emailed to retailer.
+This email contains all information necessary to agree a sale.

 ## How-to Install